 Villars

-Location: Switzerland, canton of Vaud
+Location: Switzerland, Canton of Vaud

-Type of village: Hotel
+Type of establishment: Hotel

-Year of opening: December 1968
+Year opened: December 1968

-Year of closing: 2018
+Year closed: 2018

 In 1870, while France was fighting against the Kingdom of Prussia, Auguste's brother-in-law had a second hotel built at the rear of the plot: the Hôtel Bellevue.

-Guests were also offered a wide variety of activities: bowling, billiards, ice skating on the huge ice rink located at the foot of the hotel, tobogganing, skiing, as well as a theater, a bar, and an orchestra for entertainment.
+Guests were also offered a wide variety of activities: bowling, billiards, ice skating on the huge rink located at the foot of the hotel, tobogganing, skiing, as well as a theater, a bar, and an orchestra for entertainment.

 At the time, the Villars Palace was the fifth largest palace in the Vaud Alps.